trpc/trpc/www/blog/2023-01-14-typescript-performance-lessons.md

 } & V10Router</* empty object, v9 routers have no v10 procedures to pass */ {}>;
 ```

-Now, we can remove `OmitNeverKeys` and stop forcing TypeScript to fully evaluate the huge `DecoratedProcedureUtilsRecord` type.
-We can also remove the filtering for v9 procedures with `LegacyV9ProcedureTag`.
+Now, we can remove `OmitNeverKeys` because the procedures are pre-sorted so a router's `record` property type will contain all the `v10` procedures and its `legacy` property type will contain all the `v9` procedures.
+We no longer force TypeScript to fully evaluate the huge `DecoratedProcedureUtilsRecord` type.
+We can also remove the filtering for`v9`procedures with `LegacyV9ProcedureTag`.

 ## Did it work?